Beo-Coder/muek-TGLBoard/README_textController.md

 # Textcontroller Library

-### Library the multiple text controllers to display different kinds of text in the matrix
+### Library for multiple text controllers to display different kinds of text

 # Overview